markgyoni/geopol/docs/Getting_Started/Economy.md

 ## How to earn money

-### Quests

-Quests are a great way to earn some starter money.
-You can find these in the top left corner of you inventory.

 ### Shop

 The shop allows you to buy and sell basic materials and nether exclusive items.
 You can access this with the `/shop` command.